My kind of Doughnuts

 Zest and juice of 1 lemon

 Preheat your oven to 180 degrees.
 Butter your doughnut tin and set aside.
-In a bowl, measure 180 g of caster sugar, 1 tsp of baking powder, spoon in 225 g of Greek yogurt and the zest of 1 lemon.
+In a bowl, measure 180 g of caster sugar, 1 tsp of baking powder, spoon in 225 g of Greek yoghurt and the zest of 1 lemon.
 Lastly, crack in 3 fresh eggs.